its2easy/animate-images/readme.md

 Image will be scaled to 800x400 inside canvas and fully visible, canvas on the page will be displayed 500px x 250px.

-After page resize, the sizes will be recalculated automatically, but if canvas was resized by a script, call `instance.updateCanvas()`
+After page resize, the sizes will be recalculated automatically, but if canvas was resized **by a script**, call `instance.updateCanvas()`

 ### Loading errors